paradise-fi/divine/doc/manual/dios.md

 - First of all, DiOS is trapped inside DIVINE VM, and therefore, it cannot perform any I/O operations with the outside world.
 All I/O has to be emulated.
-- Consequently, DiOS cannot provide an access to a real file system, but supplies a tools for capturing a file system snapshot, which can be used for emulation of file operations.
+- Consequently, DiOS cannot provide an access to a real file system, but supplies tools for capturing a file system snapshot, which can be used for emulation of file operations.
 See the file system section of this manual for further information.
 - As the goal of the verification is to show that a program is safe no matter